stuartshay/terraform-azure-modules/modules/app-service-plan-function/examples/basic/README.md

 # Basic App Service Function Example

-This example demonstrates the minimal configuration required to deploy an Azure Function App using the `app-service-function` module.
+This example demonstrates the minimal configuration required to deploy an Azure App Service Plan for Functions using the `app-service-plan-function` module.

 ## What This Example Creates